 - Dental care is heavily subsidised and all NHS dentists have to agree a price with you before beginning treatment.
 Prices currently start at around £18.50 for a check up/examination.

-- NHS prescription charges are currently set at just over £8 for each item printed on the prescription, for example, any quantity of the same medication.
+- There is an NHS prescription charge for each item printed on the prescription, for example, any quantity of the same medication.
 This charge is paid to the Pharmacist when you go to the Chemist to collect your medication.
 You may be able to get help for prescription charges.
-Please see the NHS choices website.
+Please see the NHS website.

 You are not required to register with a Dentist, but UK Dentists keep lists of regular patients to enable them to provide ongoing treatment and care both under the NHS and privately.
-The College therefore recommends that all students register with a Cambridge dentist, either at the University Dental Service or elsewhere.
+The College therefore recommends that all students register with a Cambridge dentist.
 This reduces the likelihood of emergency dental work being required.
 Please bring with you to the UK any information on ongoing dental treatment, particularly if you have received Orthodontic work such as having a fixed brace/retainer, including copies or original X rays.

-Further Information for International Students on health care within the UK:http://www.ukcisa.org.uk/International-Students/Study-work--more/Health-and-healthcare/
+Further Information for International Students on health care within the UK is available at the below link:http://www.ukcisa.org.uk/International-Students/Study-work--more/Health-and-healthcare/